thomasmueller/bau-lang/README.md

   This also makes 'print' statements more readable (without string interpolation).
 * There is no `boolean` data type to simplify the syntax.
   Instead, `true` is `1` and `false` is `0`.
+  The common pitfalls, e.g. comparing the result of a comparison, requires parenthesis (eg. `a > b < c` is not allowed).
 * Constants and variables are defined in a different way (`:` vs `:=`) so that it's easier to see for a reader if it may change later.
   But there is no keyword like "var", "val", "const", or "final" to shorten the code.